snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 We looked around and couldn't find much prior art around semantic versioning of data schemas.
 The Avro community seems to have gone down [something of a rabbithole] [avro-schema-rabbithole] with their schema versioning - something we are keen to avoid at Snowplow.

 Our initial thought was just to fall back to SemVer for schema versioning - after all, database table definitions are a form of schema, and we have been using SemVer for ours ([example] [redshift-ddl]) for some time.
 However, the more we dug into it, the more we realized that SemVer was not the right fit for semantic versioning of schemas, and we would need to come up with something new.
-We are calling this new formula for semantically versioning schemas "SchemaVer".
+We are calling this new versioning formula for data schemas "SchemaVer".

 In the rest of the post, I will go through: